 ALM201 is a novel first-in-class synthetic peptide that is based on the naturally-occurring protein, FK506 binding protein-like (FKBPL).
-This protein has been reported to bind to the cell surface receptor CD44 and have anti-angiogenic activity in preclinical tumor models (Valentine et al., 2011; internal unpublished results).
+This protein has been reported to bind to the cell surface receptor CD44 and have anti-angiogenic activity in preclinical tumour models (Valentine et al., 2011; internal unpublished results).
 An ALM201 peptide derivative has been reported to have an association with CD44 in a Biacore® pull-down assay (Yakundi et al., 2013).
 Interestingly, CD44 has also been proposed to play a critical role in inflammation (Puré & Cuff, 2001) suggesting that ALM201 has both anti-inflammatory and anti-angiogenic modes of action.

 ALM201 has undergone successful pre-clinical GLP safety testing and clinical development including CMC and synthetic scale-up.
-Furthermore, ALM201 successfully completed a phase 1 dose escalation study in patients with advanced solid tumors (EudraCT no. 2014-001175-31) demonstrating better than expected PK and tolerability after systemic dosing (see El-Helali et al., 2017).
+Furthermore, ALM201 successfully completed a phase 1 dose escalation study in patients with advanced solid tumours (EudraCT no. 2014-001175-31) demonstrating better than expected PK and tolerability after systemic dosing (see El-Helali et al., 2017).
 ALM201 is not cytotoxic nor immunogenic and has demonstrated a very good tolerability profile both pre-clinically and clinically.

-Although initially developed as an anti-angiogenic agent for solid tumors, the dual potent anti-angiogenic and anti-inflammatory activity of ALM201 led us to examine its utility in pre-clinical models of eye disease where inflammation and neo-vascularisation cause life-limiting sight loss and where new therapeutic approaches are urgently needed.
+Although initially developed as an anti-angiogenic agent for solid tumours, the dual potent anti-angiogenic and anti-inflammatory activity of ALM201 led us to examine its utility in pre-clinical models of eye disease where inflammation and neo-vascularisation cause life-limiting sight loss and where new therapeutic approaches are urgently needed.